 My SLO story

-Working in the resource industry for over forty years, my career started underground as a mining engineer, gradually shifting towards project management before taking an unexpected yet rewarding turn towards community relations in Ghana back in 2005.
-Post graduate Community Relations Management studies at University of Queensland, a two-year stint in Madagascar and a series of short-term assignments in Brazil, Canada, Ghana (again and again), Indonesia, Mali, Papua New Guinea, Saudi Arabia, Uganda and most recently Vietnam round out my communities experience.
+Working in the resource industry for over forty years, I started my career working underground as a mining engineer, gradually shifting towards project management before taking an unexpected yet rewarding turn towards community relations in Ghana back in 2005.
+Post graduate Community Relations Management studies at University of Queensland, a two-year stint in Madagascar and a series of short-term assignments in Brazil, Canada, Ghana (again and again), Indonesia, Mali, Papua New Guinea, Saudi Arabia, Uganda and most recently Vietnam round out my industry experience.

 The early days in Ghana introduced me to the Newmont Health, Safety, Environment and Community Integrated Management System which was industry-leading practice at the time.
 I also had the opportunity to work with data management pioneers Boreal-is and with Luc Zandvliet, co-author in 2009 with Mary B Anderson of ‘Getting it Right.
 Making Corporate – Community Relations Work’.
 Luc has become a friend as well as a colleague and has been one of the biggest influences on my thinking about the social issues related to mining - as my first contact with the “other side”, introducing me to the importance of conflict management and the fact (obvious with the benefit of 20/20 hindsight) that mining development by default creates tension and conflict, and that it is how companies approach conflict – as an opportunity or a threat – that shapes the relationship between the company and the community.
 Taken together the three provided direction, structure, and process for me as a community relations novice.